-Additionally, the employee and the employer in Thailand (which is often a different legal entity) conclude a local employment agreement which mirrors the arrangements of the secondment agreement as far as they are relevant for the employment in Thailand.
+Additionally, the employee and the employer in Thailand (which is a different legal entity) conclude a local employment agreement which mirrors the arrangements of the secondment agreement as far as they are relevant for the employment in Thailand.

-Such local employment agreement does not need to be in writing, however, it is advisable to do so in order to avoid misunderstandings.
+Such local employment agreement needs to be in writing to avoid misunderstandings.